Cambridge District Scout Archive

 The numbering system for the first few troops has not survived and the allocation of 1st, 2nd, etc was still disputed 100 years later by the Perse (5th).
 However, the earliest Troops had the lowest numbers.

 Cambridge was one of the first Districts and covered a large area before Newmarket and other Districts gained recognition.

 The District ran two numbering systems, Town and District.
 Town troops were inside the town boundary and labelled 1st Cambridge’, all others were labelled ‘1st Cambridge District (Balsham)’.
 With the expansion of the Town boundaries Cherry Hinton troop moved from District in 1913 (the local troop having been previously disbanded) to City in 1919 when a new troop registered.
 The ‘District’ is occasionally known as but not formally labelled as County or occasionally Country.

 Newmarket District came into being in 1916 and three Cambridge District Troops moved across, Newmarket 1st and 2nd and Cowlinge.

-On the formation of Wolf Cub packs in 1916 a new list was devised.
+On the formation of Wolf Cub packs, locally starting in 1914 ahead of the formal 1916 (See Page Structure/ Sections/ Wolf Cubs) a new list was devised.
 Packs not linked to a Troop were given a letter of the alphabet.
 Letters ran from A for the Town and from M (not N) for the District giving A Pack – Miss Young’s and P Pack – Grantchester.
 A ‘Miss Young’s’ pack was associated with Littleton House School.
 The links with A pack – Miss Young’s in the previous sentence are not known.
 This may just be incomplete record keeping.
 Alongside the letters, packs originating from existing Troops took the Troop name and number.

 The lettered packs became redundant in 1928 when the Group system was formed.
 From that point Packs without Troops got their own Group number.